 “I had access to all the water,” says Paul Roos, “and so did all the other kids.
 We either walked or rode bikes to the river and we learned, if nothing else, an appreciation for nature.”

-Many community members felt the same, and a small working group began discussing a river park project over three years ago.
+Many community members felt the same, and a small working group began discussing a river park project in 2015.

 After discussions with Helena’s Prickly Pear Land Trust and Five Valleys, Roos purchased the 9.5-acre site and then sold it to Five Valleys for development into a public river park.
 The parcel, located just a mile from town, hugs the southern bank of the Blackfoot River, just below the Stemple Pass Road bridge.